 Lead Professional - Whenever two or more agencies are working together to provide support or to construct a Child's Plan there will be a Lead Professional.
 Practitioners will decide themselves who this should be.

-More detail in relation to these roles and respective responsibilities can be found in the GIRFEC guides.
-Click on the images below to access documents.
+More detail in relation to these roles and respective responsibilities can be found in the GIRFEC guide.
+Click on the image below